Abeille (local currency): Currency issue, exchange and acceptance

 Bills of 1, 2, 5, and 10 Abeille are issued.
 They feature drawings from the painter Jean-Claude Maurel on the obverse, and a photograph of a bee on a flower by the photographer Christian Aymé on the reverse.

-To maintain an individual bill's validity, a stamp scrip corresponding to 2% of the banknote value must be paid every six months, thus making the Abeille a demurrage currency.
+To maintain an individual bill's validity, a stamp corresponding to 2% of the banknote value must be paid every six months, thus making the Abeille a demurrage currency.